Navigating RFEs: Expert Tips and Guidance

 - Match CIP Code: Ensure the Classification of Instructional Program (CIP) code on Form I-20 matches the student’s diploma or transcript to prevent inconsistencies.

-- Find a E-Verified Employer: Verify that your current employer participates in the E-Verify program; if not, it's essential to secure a position with an E-Verified Employer to bolster your application for an OPT extension.
+- Find an E-Verified Employer: Verify that your current employer participates in the E-Verify program; if not, it's essential to secure a position with an E-Verified Employer to bolster your application for an OPT extension.

 - Notify of Employment Changes: Report any termination of employment or change of employer to the DSO within five business days.